aiya000/luarrow.lua/README.md

 - **[API Reference](doc/api.md)** - Complete API documentation
 - **[Examples](doc/examples.md)** - Practical examples and use cases

-## 🤝 Contributing

-Contributions are welcome!
-Please check the issues page for current needs.

 ## 🙏 Acknowledgments

 Inspired by Haskell's elegant function composition and the power of operator overloading in Lua.